Frequently asked questions#

 Support for per-category dispersion parameters by specifying

-.Support for flexible embedding modeling by specifying
+dispersion="gene-batch"for models such asSCVI.Support for flexible embedding modeling by specifying

-.Support for counterfactual decoding by specifying the
+batch_representation="embedding".Support for counterfactual decoding by specifying the

-argument in methods such asget_normalized_expression
+transform_batchargument in methods such asget_normalized_expression.For models where

-can be set, the model will treat the library size as a learned parameter, where the variational prior is set to a normal distribution with mean and variance computed per-batch.
+use_observed_lib_size=Falsecan be set, the model will treat the library size as a learned parameter, where the variational prior is set to a normal distribution with mean and variance computed per-batch.

-supports the following features compared to
+On the other hand, categorical_covariate_keys supports the following features compared to

 Definition of multiple covariates at once (e.g.,

-categorical_covariate_keys=["assay_type", "donor"]
+categorical_covariate_keys=["assay_type", "donor"]).

 They also share some features: